 - Tip: Reduce your sales and expenses to the lowest possible amount during the period your business will be in crisis and then be conservative in the later months, as you feel business might ramp back up.

-- When you get your forecast to a state that is manageable for your company and projected cash balances are positive, find the expenses in your forecast that will qualify for loan forgiveness: 8 weeks of payroll costs, rent, utilities, etc. Compare this sum to the amount you are eligible for.
+- When you get your forecast to a state that is manageable for your company and projected cash balances are positive, find the expenses in your forecast that will qualify for loan forgiveness.
+Compare this sum to the amount you are eligible for.
 The difference is what you’ll be left with on the loan.
 Step 3 covers how to model the loan forgiveness in LivePlan.

-As you build this scenario you’ll notice that your business may not be profitable in 2020.
-That’s to be expected.
-But your cash balances need to be forecast above zero, so you can cover your expenses.
-Inserting your PPP loan amount will help you achieve a positive cash balance.
-If your cash balance is still negative after inserting the PPP loan you will need to go back to revenue and expenses and see whether there are any adjustments you can make to reduce your need for cash.
+As you build this scenario you may find that the business will not be profitable in the current year, which is very possible.
+But cash balances need to be forecast above zero, so the business can cover expenses.
+If cash balances are still negative after inserting the PPP loan you will need to go back to revenue and expenses and see whether there are any more adjustments you can make to reduce the need for cash.

 Step 5: Apply for the PPP loan with confidence and manage the business using your plan